jon-freed/vscode-docs/docs/getstarted/settings.md

 Changes to settings are reloaded by VS Code as you change them.
 Modified settings are now indicated with a _blue line_ similar to modified lines in the editor.
 The gear icon opens a context menu with options to reset the setting to its default value as well as copy setting as JSON.

->**Note:** Workspace settings are useful for sharing project specific settings across a team.
+>**Note:** Workspace and folder settings are useful for sharing project specific settings across a team.

 ## Settings editor